Albeit typically with a pot-limit pre-flop and no-limit post-flop structure.

 Match Poker was conceived as part of the IFMP’s campaign to gain recognition of poker as a ‘mind sport’ by demonstrating to governments and sporting authorities around the world a new sporting format where it could fairly be said that reliance upon luck was removed.

-By devising a team format and scoring systems that aggregates individual results and compares team chip scores on a per hand basis, IFP Match Poker succeeds in reducing chance and provides a new way of assessing pure poker skill.
+- By devising a team format and scoring systems that aggregates individual results and compares team chip scores on a per hand basis, IFMP Match Poker succeeds in reducing chance and provides a new way of assessing pure poker skill.